 Penal Code 602.1 PC is the California statute that makes it a crime for a person to intentionally interfere with, or obstruct, a public business establishment.

 - protesters block the main entrance to a restaurant and yell at customers that want to go inside.

 - a few young adults intimidate people from entering a coffee shop because it refuses to serve a certain nationality.

-- Sierra Club supporters block the entry to a car dealership that is vocal in playing down the benefits of electric cars.
+- Sierra Club supporters block the entrance to a car dealership that is vocal in playing down the benefits of electric cars.

-Luckily, there are several legal defenses that a person can raise if accused of violating PC 602.1.
+Luckily, there are several legal defenses that a person can raise if accused of violating this section.
 These include showing that an accused: